 One of our favorite things to do in the cities we visit is to check out the yummy and oftentimes unique to the region restaurants and do a lot of window shopping at the shops and boutiques around town.
-On our most recent trip to NYC led us to shop and eat our way through the Nolita neighborhood and we had so much fun!
+Our most recent trip to NYC led us to shop and eat our way through the Nolita neighborhood and we had so much fun!

 Located in the middle of some other great NYC neighborhoods from the Bowery to Chinatown and Little Italy, this Lower Manhattan neighborhood was in the perfect location for us to explore from our hotel in the Bowery.

 Restaurants and the delicious and sometimes unique foods they serve are one of the best parts of vacations, and Nolita, NYC did not disappoint.
 Eating several of our meals in Nolita, I wanted to share some of our favorites!

 Eggshop | website | 151 Elizabeth St, New York, NY 10012